-The team caught up with PYC student, mother of two and style leader Christelle Vignolo Banide.
-We chatted about her experience on last years 21 Day Challenge.
+We caught up with PYC student, mother of two and style leader Christelle Vignolo Banide, to hear about her experience on last years 21 Day Challenge.

 Hello Christelle!
 Thank you for coming in to chat.